seebruecke-org/cms/README.md

 `cp .env.example .env`

-2. Enter the following credentials into your `.env` file
+2. Enter the following credentials into your `.env`:

 - DATABASE_HOST
 - DATABASE_NAME